 - Help stay current on bills if you’ve been laid off.

 - Re-pay the loan in low monthly installments over a couple of years.

 Cons of Personal Loans

-- Large percentage of monthly payment goes towards interest
+- A large percentage of the monthly payment goes towards interest.

-A payday loan is a short-term loan typically for $1,000 or less that is due on your next pay day.
+A payday loan is a short-term loan, typically for $1,000 or less due on your next payday.
 Interest rates and fees on payday loans are often extremely high, up to a 30% fee and rates of 400%.
 They are loans available with no credit check.
 Payday loans typically don’t have to be completely repaid by your next pay period.

-They work like an expensive paycheck advance.
-Lenders will often allow more time to repay the loan, mainly because the rates are so high that it benefits them greatly if you take your time repaying the loan.
+They work as an expensive paycheck advance.
+Lenders will often allow more time to repay the loan, mainly because the rates are so high that they greatly benefit them if you take your time repaying the loan.

 The reasons to get a payday loan are very similar to getting a personal loan.
-Although the urgency is usually much greater.
-If your car were to break down, auto loan is delinquent, your rent or mortgage is past due, or other unexpected emergencies.
+However, the urgency is usually much greater.
+If your car were to break down, an auto loan is delinquent, your rent or mortgage is past due or other unexpected emergencies.

 A payday loan gives you access to cash right away.
-While it can take a few of days to get cash in hand with a personal loan.
+In comparison, it can take a few days to get cash in hand with a personal loan.